OnionIoT/documentation/docs/packages/compile-package.md

 #### What is a package feed?

-A package feed is a collection of package source files stored in a code repository, like a Git repository.
+A package feed is a directory or repository that holds the package source files for one or more software packages.
+Packages source files include the Package Makefiles and related source code and files.
 The package source files serve as input when building a package, with the output being an installable package binary.

 ## Method used to compile packages